Bendeguz-Cs/Rotary_encoder/README.md

 # Rotary_encoder

-Read the position of a rotary encoder.
+Reads the position of a rotary encoder.

 ## Description

 Simple Arduino library used to read the position of an incremental rotary encoder.

-Tested on an Arduino UNO R3 and Arduino UNO R4 MINIMA
+Tested on Arduino UNO R3 and Arduino UNO R4 MINIMA